-Similar to NC.K.OA.1, initial work should focus on students representing and solving word problems with concrete objects (manipulatives).
+Clarification Checking for Understanding Similar to NC.K.OA.1, initial work should focus on students representing and solving word problems with concrete objects (manipulatives).
 Visuals such as a number path or a ten frame can help provide a structure to support students.
 Eventually, students will transition to using drawings, numbers, and words to represent their work.

-Avoid keyword strategies

-Students should be asked to explain how they know why they are adding or subtracting based on the action of the word problem.
+Student: There are 6 red counters w Student C: Teacher: How did you solve the prol Student: I drew 9 grapes and crosse them.
+There are 6 grapes left. which means there are 6 grapes left. blem? ed out 3 of Avoid keyword strategies Students should be asked to explain how they know why they are adding or subtracting based on the action of the word problem.
 Keyword strategies should not be used at any time in elementary school since they cause a dependence on specific words that do not always line up to that operation in second grade and later grades.
 As a result, teachers should consistently ask, "What is the action in this problem?" and "What number are we trying to find out?"
 For a complete chart of problem types, see page 33.

-Student: There are 6 red counters which means there are 6 grapes left.
-Student C:

-Teacher: How did you solve the problem?
-Student: I drew 9 grapes and crossed out 3 of them.
-There are 6 grapes left.

-Put Together/Take Apart - Both Addends Unknown Problem:

-Bobby Bear is missing 5 buttons on his jacket.
-How many ways can you use blue and red buttons to give Bobby Bear his 5 buttons?
-Use your math tools to show your work.

-I made five with one red button and four blue buttons.
+Put Together/Take Apart - Both Addend Bobby Bear is missing 5 buttons on his j blue and red buttons to give Bobby Bear show your work.
+Possible responses: I made five with one red button and four blue buttons.
 Then I did two blue and three red.
-Then I did one blue and four red.
+Then I did one blue and four red. <text><text><text></text></text></text>

-I put four blue buttons and one red button.
-I took one away from the blue and put one with the red.
-This makes three blue and two red.
-I kept doing this.